 Yes.
 State law says the Department of Elementary and Secondary Education must give tests to all students.
-But state law does not say every student must take those tests and it does not provide for any penalties to students who refuse, or their parents.
+But state law does not say every student must take those tests and it does not provide for any penalties to students who refuse, or their parents, except that students must pass the 10th grade tests to get diplomas.